hkvil/BRIN-biodivinsight/README.md

 ## Contact

-If you want to contact me, you can reach me at [your-email@example.com].
+If you want to contact me, you can reach me at Github.